 Providing donor-conceived individuals with identifying information about their donor is just one part of our actions to provide support for individuals seeking more information about their background while respecting the rights of the donor.

-Once we have verified the kinship between the donor-conceived person and the donor, we sit down with the donor-conceived person to talk through their thoughts about learning the identity of the donor.
+Once we have verified the kinship between the donor-conceived person and the donor, we offer to sit down with the person to talk through their thoughts about learning the identity of the donor.